-Canadian biopharmaceutical company Medicago and pharmaceutical giant GlaxoSmithKline (GSK) are taking their plant-based Covid vaccine to phase 3 testing.
+Canadian biopharmaceutical company Medicago and pharmaceutical giant GlaxoSmithKline (GSK) are taking their plant-based Covid vaccine into phase 3 trials.

-"We are delighted to take the significant step of launching the Phase 3 clinical trial at sites around the world," he said.
-Takashi Nagao, CEO and president of Medicago, in a Press release.
+“We are pleased to take the significant step of initiating Phase 3 clinical trials at sites around the world,” he said Takashi Nagao, CEO and president of Medicago, in a Press release.

-"This takes us one step closer to delivering a major new COVID-19 vaccine and contributing to the global fight against the pandemic together with our partner GSK ".
+“This brings us one step closer to delivering a major new COVID-19 vaccine and contributing to the global fight against the pandemic together with our partner GSK”.

 Another step forward